Julian Assange Is 1,000% Sure Russia Didn't Hack DNC Emails

-"Our source is not the Russian government"
+"Our source is not the Russian government"+ READ ARTICLE

 WikiLeaks founder Julian Assange said Russia was not behind the hacked emails from the Democratic National Committee and Hillary Clinton’s campaign chairman John Podesta.